 Dishes that use simple ingredients sometimes simply the best.
 There’s one thing that’s super important though: whenever you see a recipe with few ingredients, it’s important to always make sure that each ingredient is fresh and of good quality, and don’t make substitutions!
-For example, in a recipe like this, don’t use English cucumbers in place of the Persian cucumbers.
+For example, in a recipe like this chop chop salad, don’t use English cucumbers in place of the Persian cucumbers.
 Why?
 Because when a recipe is so basic, every ingredient matters.
 This is the perfect salad for Shalosh Seudos or Sunday morning brunch.
-Think of it as a classic israeli salad, updated.
+Think of it as a classic Israeli salad, updated.

 - 4 cups lettuce, finely chopped into thin strips

 - 2 tomatoes, finely diced

 - 2 Persian cucumbers, finely diced

 - 2 tablespoons parsley, finely chopped

 - ½ medium red onion, finely diced

 - Feta cheese, grated

 - 1 ½ - 2 tablespoons olive oil